wrathfulDiety/checkHEADer/README.md

   - `termcolor`
   - `tabulate`

+### TODO

+- [ ] **HTTP Verb Check**: Implement a function to detect unnecessary HTTP methods like `TRACE`, `OPTIONS`, and others, and flag them if they are enabled.
+- [ ] **Support for URL List**: Allow the script to accept a list of URLs from a text file (e.g., `urls.txt`), checking all the URLs in the file.
+- [ ] **Graceful Error Handling**: Enhance error handling to gracefully skip invalid URLs without crashing the script.
+- [ ] **Proxy Support**: Implement an option to route HTTP requests through a proxy server.
+- [ ] **Enhanced Logging**: Add more detailed and customizable logging to keep track of each step of the header checking process.
+- [ ] **Report Generation**: Generate summary reports of findings in CSV or PDF format for easier sharing with stakeholders.

+## Contributions

+Contributions are welcome!
+If you find a bug or would like to improve the project, feel free to fork the repository and submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE), which allows for modification, distribution, and private use.
 You can find more information in the LICENSE file.